 The Republic of Azerbaijan (RA) is a country located in the South Caucasus region at the crossroads of Southwest Asia and Southeastern Europe.
 The country’s GDP amounted USD 46.7bn in 2018 (the 84th economy in the world rating).

 Azerbaijan has built an oil-based economy, where the government plays a big role.
 However, in the early 1990s, the country was struggling as the disastrous conditions of the economy were complicated by the war conflict over Nagorno-Karabakh.
-After a ceasefire, in 1994, President of Azerbaijan Heydar Aliyev signed the “Contract of the Century” with the biggest western oil corporations on joint development of three major oil fields.
+After a ceasefire, in 1994, President of Azerbaijan Heydar Aliyev signed the “Contract of the Century” with the biggest western oil corporations on the joint development of three major oil fields.
 In the late 1990s, the construction of strategically important international pipelines allowed to considerably improve oil exports.

-Oil revenue substantially boosted the economic growth of Azerbaijan, improved people’s living condition, and accelerated the construction of infrastructures.
+Oil revenue substantially boosted the economic growth of Azerbaijan, improved people’s living conditions, and accelerated the construction of infrastructures.
 Thanks to the booming oil sector, non-oil sectors were also stimulated in a favorable economic situation.

 The high dependence of the economy on hydrocarbons output revealed in 2014 after the fall in world oil prices.
 However, Azerbaijan has been less affected by neighboring Russia’s economic problems than some other former Soviet states because it does not rely on Russia as much for the trade.
 Thus, the country managed to reserve growth and to restrain inflation.

 In 2015, the government had to devaluate the national currency twice – by 24% in February and by 48% in December.
 A steep oil price decline in the 2H 2015 led to a deceleration of growth and economic recession.
 At the same time, the share of the non-oil part of the economy increased to 63.5%.